-XIV.
+XIII.
 Credit for Prior Learning

 Mount Mary University evaluates and awards credit when appropriate for what a person knows and can do as a result of non-college experience.
 Nontraditional students who have completed 12 credits at the University with a grade of C or above may apply for credit for prior learning in an area of competence within their majors.
 The following criteria are used: the students must be able to articulate what they have learned, relate it to a program at Mount Mary University and document it in writing.
-Contact the Dean for Academic Affairs for more information.
+Contact the School Dean of the student's major for more information.